 Weight loss and calories: Cross trainers are considered by some to be a better form of exercise than a treadmill or exercise bike for burning calories.
 This is because they work multiple muscle groups at the same time –providing a more intense workout.
 However there are conflicting research studies which show the number of calories burnt are similar to running on a treadmill.
 The number of calories you can burn on a cross trainer will vary based on your age, gender, physical fitness and the amount of effort you exert but as a rough guide it takes and average of 30 minutes to burn off 200 calories.
 Find out more about the calories you can burn on a cross trainer.

-Better for your joints: There is no doubt that cross trainers offer a much lower impact workout than running outside and even a treadmill which has a shock absorbers.
-Your feet don’t leave the supports on a crosstrainer so its much less impact on your knees, joints and back.
+Better for your joints: There is no doubt that cross trainers offer a much lower impact workout than running outside and even a treadmill which has shock absorbers.
+Your feet don’t leave the supports on a cross trainer so its much less impact on your knees, joints and back.
 The low impact design of cross trainers means they reduce the likelihood of sustaining an injury.
 If you suffer from hip or lower back problems we recommend you build up the length and intensity of your workouts slowly.
 Start with a maximum of 5 minutes and stop if you feel pain.
 Build up the length of the workouts by 3-5 minutes each time until you can comfortably exercise for 30 minutes at a time.
 We then suggest you start varying your speed and resistance levels.

 Noise: Cross trainers are also extremely quiet..so if your walls are paper thin, you have a restless baby or you want to be able to watch Eastenders whilst you workout out.. these are the machines for you!

-It’s also a fantastic supplementary training option when you are working towards a goal, like a marathon, where constantly repeating one type of exercise might lead to injury eg marathon training.
-When using a cross trainer you work very similar leg muscles as when you run but because they are fixed on platforms which rotate the impact and stress on the joints in the legs is greatly reduced.
+Training alternative: Cross trainers are also a fantastic supplementary training option when you are working towards a goal, like a marathon, where constantly repeating one type of exercise might lead to injury.
+When using a cross trainer you work very similar leg muscles as running.
+However because they are fixed on platforms which rotate the impact and stress on the joints in the legs is greatly reduced.